Optimal subgraph structures in scale-free configuration models

-where the sum is over all possible degrees on $k$ vertices $\boldsymbol{D}=(D_i)_{i\in k}$, and $\Prob{d_1,\ldots,d_k}$ denotes the probability that a randomly chosen set of $k$ vertices has degrees $D_1,\ldots,D_k$.
-Because of the power-law degree distribution, the last term decreases with $D_1,\ldots,D_k$.
-The first term in the sum, however, increases with $D_1,\ldots,D_k$, since higher degree vertices are part of more subgraphs.
-We show that for every subgraph there is a specific range of $D_1,\ldots,D_k$ that gives the maximal contribution to~\eqref{eq:pHpresent}, large enough even to completely ignore all other degree ranges.
+where the sum is over all possible degrees on $k$ vertices $\boldsymbol{D}'=(D_i')_{i\in [k]}$, and $D_{\boldsymbol{v}}=(D_{v_i})_{i\in[k]}$ denotes the degrees of the randomly chosen set of $k$ vertices.
+We show that for every (induced) subgraph, there is a specific range of $D_1',\ldots,D_k'$ that gives the maximal contribution to~\eqref{eq:pHpresent}, large enough even to completely ignore all other degree ranges.